osdevisnot/sorvor/README.md

 ## :sparkles: Features

-- SPA Routing
+- SPA Routing - redirects path requests to `src/index.html` for frontend routing
-- Asset Pipeline
+- Asset Pipeline - strong asset processing with simple premitives
+- HTML entry point - use `src/index.html` as an entry point for an application

 ## :zap: Installation